Hypermedea/hypermedea/readme.md

 # Hypermedea

 Medea is known in Greek mythology as Jason's wife.
-Hypermedea is a companion framework to Jason, along with CArtAgO and Moise (known collectively as [JaCaMo](jacamo.sourceforge.net/)), designed for programming hypermedia multi-agent systems.
+Hypermedea is a companion framework to Jason, CArtAgO and Moise (known collectively as [JaCaMo](jacamo.sourceforge.net/)).
+Hypermedea is designed for programming hypermedia multi-agent systems.

 ## Getting started

-See `examples/` for example agents.
+To get started, download the latest Hypermedea [release](https://github.com/Hypermedea/hypermedea/releases) or generate it from sources.

+To generate a release from source, run `gradle install` in the root directory.
+The shell script to run Hypermedea is then created under `build/install/hypermedea/bin/`.

+To run example agents, go to the corresponding folder under `examples`.

 ## Documentation